The Right to Relationship in Healthcare

 The right to a relationship

-Perhaps continuity of care should stop being discussed as a pleasant feature of an ideal healthcare system and start being treated as something patients need.
+Maybe we should stop talking about continuity of care as just a nice feature of a good healthcare system and start treating it as something patients really need.

-Perhaps patients need the right to a relationship, because continuity should be treated as essential, not optional.
+Maybe patients need the right to a relationship, because continuity should be seen as essential, not optional.

-This does not mean seeing the same doctor every Tuesday at 10:15 for forty years.
-Healthcare systems are complicated.
+This doesn’t mean seeing the same doctor every Tuesday at 10:15 for forty years.
+Healthcare is complicated.
 People move.
 Doctors retire.
-Life rarely follows neat plans.
+Life rarely goes as planned.

 I mean the right to a healthcare relationship that persists.